-Administering The council with statutory responsibility for running the Fund, in effect the Authority Fund's "trustees".
+The council with statutory responsibility for running the Fund, in effect the Fund's "trustees".

 Admission Bodies Employers where there is an Admission Agreement setting out the employer's obligations.
-These can be Community Admission Bodies or Transferee a greater ability (and willingness) to pay for pension obligations in the long run.
-A weaker covenant means that it appears that the employer may have difficulties meeting its pension obligations in full over the longer term.
+These can be Community Admission Bodies or Transferee

 Admission Bodies.
 For more details (see 2.3).